Crushed NOW

 I // Post-Test Operations — “After Turing // After Evaluation // After Proof”

-What is an instrument?
+Eldagsen created four videos that explore these questions from different perspectives: What counts as an instrument?
 How do the performers negotiate their roles?
+And who leads whom?

 4 Single Channel Videos: